CPK Insurance

 Enter your ZIP code to compare car insurance rates from top carriers.

-Business insurance starting at $25/mo
+Car insurance starting at $59/mo

 Who Needs Car Insurance?

 Maryland drivers who commute regularly through busy traffic, especially near Annapolis, Baltimore-area routes, or other high-volume corridors, often need stronger liability coverage in Maryland because crash exposure is tied to speed, lane departure, and intersection violations.
 Households that park on streets, near waterfront neighborhoods, or in areas exposed to storms may want comprehensive coverage in Maryland because the state’s hazard profile includes hurricanes, flooding, severe storms, and winter storms.
-Drivers with newer vehicles or loans often consider collision coverage in Maryland because repairs after an accident can be expensive, and the state’s average claim cost is already substantial.
+Drivers with newer vehicles or loans often consider collision coverage in Maryland because repairs after an accident can be expensive, and claim costs in the state are already substantial.
 Uninsured motorist coverage in Maryland is especially relevant for local drivers because 14.1% of drivers are uninsured, which means a policy can help fill a gap if the other driver cannot pay.
 Medical payments coverage in Maryland is useful for families who want help with accident-related medical expenses and prefer a policy that adds another layer of protection after a crash.
 Rental reimbursement coverage in Maryland can matter for commuters, healthcare workers, retail employees, and government workers who need a backup vehicle while repairs are underway.
 Maryland’s economy has 153,800 businesses, with large employment shares in healthcare, government, professional services, retail, and food service, so many residents depend on reliable transportation to keep work schedules intact.
 Drivers in small-business households, especially in a state where 99.5% of businesses are small businesses, may also want to protect daily mobility because one vehicle disruption can affect household income and routines.
 In short, the people who need this most are anyone who drives often, parks in weather-exposed areas, or cannot afford a long repair delay after an auto accident.

 Car Insurance by City in Maryland